 If you’d still like to draw, there are amazing ‘how to draw’ books.
 Another bullet journal friend of mine created a few books for holidays.
 If you’d like to learn more, you can read that review and my personal experience using her doodle books here!

 Additionally, if you’d love to draw, but find either that art isn’t your forte or that you don’t have time for all of these details, there are other options if you’d still like to add some flair or beauty.
 You can use stickers, stamps, and stencils to simplify your bullet journal spreads!
 Here are some helpful ways to simplify your bullet journal setup, including simpler techniques for creating beautiful flower drawings in your bullet journal!

-What is your favorite flower to draw in your bullet journal?
+What are your favorite flower doodles to draw in your bullet journal?
 Tell me in the comments!!!
 Maybe we can get some more suggestions for Liz to make some epic tutorials.

 Related Blog Posts to Complement Your Flower Doodles